Aljamiado: Z (ز), Ç/S (س), and X (ش)

+In modern Spanish, the pronunciation of "x" has evolved.
+In most cases, it is now pronounced as the letter "j" would, [x].
+This is reflected in orthography as well.
+In Judeo-Spanish, the original pronunciation has been retained.

+In some instances, especially in beginning of words as "ex-", the letter "x" has preserved an [s] sound, or a [ks] sound.
+In Judeo-Spanish this is reflected mostly by "gimel+zayin" (גז) and in some other words as "koph+samech" (קס).

 Other uses

 The practice of Jews writing Romance languages such as Spanish, Aragonese or Catalan in the Hebrew script is also referred to as aljamiado.

 The word aljamiado is sometimes used for other non-Semitic language written in Arabic letters: